ElementsProject/lightning/doc/lightning-offer.7.md

 *single\_use* (default false) indicates that the offer is only valid once; we may issue multiple invoices, but as soon as one is paid all other invoices will be expired (i.e. only one person can pay this offer).

+*recurrence\_start\_any\_period* (default true) means that the invoice must start by paying during any period; otherwise it must start by paying at the first period.
+Setting this to false only makes sense if *recurrence\_base* was provided.
+This is encoded in the offer.

 RETURN VALUE
 ------------